East Bay Regional Park District and Samavesha Present:

 The Nature of Art: revealing the artists’ processes, techniques, and tools.

-The festival is guided by the principle that all art forms originate from a universal human characteristic—creativity.
-This event conveys this universality by revealing the creative process that permeates many art forms, and also by giving festival attendees access to their own creativity through many participatory activities and performances.
+The event is guided by the principle that all art forms originate from a universal human characteristic—creativity.
+This event conveys this universality by revealing the creative process that permeates many art forms, and also by giving attendees access to their own creativity through many participatory activities and performances.

 There are many opportunities for volunteering at the festival.
 Being a volunteer is an artistic experience in itself, and gives the opportunity to join our vibrant Crew of organizers and artists.